Skip to main content

 The school stands out with its hybrid curriculum, combining the Finnish Early Childhood Education Curriculum with the National Curriculum in England, creating a holistic educational experience that focuses on academic excellence and overall well-being.
 Located strategically in the Umalas, the school embodies a philosophy that recognizes each child’s uniqueness and nurtures their natural curiosity.

-Certain international schools mandate that their students hold a Student KITAS, signifying their status as full-time students in Indonesia.
+Certain international schools prefer that their students hold a Student KITAS , signifying their status as full-time students studying in Indonesia.
 These visas are initially valid for one year and can be renewed annually throughout the study period.

-The school’s legal department typically handles the visa arrangements for students, facilitating the process by taking them to immigration.
+A Student KITAS can be arranged with the school’s legal department or visa agent.
 It’s important to note that, as parents, you are still responsible for arranging your own individual visas separately.

 Read about visas